 [Things I love about Asia: Bubble tea and peace sign photo posing.]

-Dan is a fellow online business guy who I have been following online for a while, so we arranged to meet up for lunch and a cafe/internet session.
+Dan is a fellow nomad who I have been following online for a while, so we arranged to meet up for lunch and a cafe/internet session.

 [Dan @Tropicalmba – all smiles while he checks his Paypal account]

 Travel is large chunk of my business life, and one of the joys of travel for me is to be able to meet up with like minded people that I may not have met otherwise.
-I realised afterwards that I had way more fun hanging out in a cafe with wifi (and a chain cafe at that!) talking shop and swapping ideas than I would have had walking around seeing the sites.
+I realised afterwards that I had way more fun hanging out in a cafe with wifi talking shop and swapping ideas than I would have had walking around seeing the sites.

 So I now go back to Chiang Mai, ready to tackle some online projects with my wanderlust sated for another month.
 After that I will be heading off to my first new country of the year: the Philippines.